serxa92/FitApp/README.md

-# 🏃‍♂️ FitApp – Actividad Física y Sensores
+# 🏃‍♂️ FitApp – Physical Activity & Sensors

-Aplicación Android desarrollada en Kotlin que permite registrar sesiones de actividad física y utilizar sensores del dispositivo como el acelerómetro y el GPS.
+FitApp is an Android application built with Kotlin that allows users to track and register their physical activities using device sensors such as the accelerometer and GPS.
+The app also provides a visual list of recorded sessions using a modern RecyclerView interface.

 ---

-## 📱 Funcionalidades
+## 📱 Features

-- Registro manual de actividades (Caminar, Correr, Bicicleta).
+- Register different types of physical activity: **Walking, Running, Cycling**.
-- Visualización de sesiones registradas mediante un `RecyclerView`.
+- Choose duration manually or track it in real time
-- Registro de actividad en tiempo real:
+- Live session with:
-    - Detección de movimiento usando el **acelerómetro**.
+  - Real-time motion detection using the **accelerometer**.
-    - Geolocalización con **GPS**.
+  - **GPS tracking** with live latitude and longitude display
-    - **Cronómetro** en tiempo real durante la sesión.
+  - A **chronometer** to measure session duration
-- Finalizar sesión guarda automáticamente la actividad con duración y hora.
+- Save and display each session in a **RecyclerView**.
-- Diseño adaptado a dispositivos móviles con interfaz sencilla y clara.
+- **Light**, **clean user interface** with responsive feedback.

 ---